orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/vdc_group.md

 page_title: "cloudavenue_vdc_group Data Source - cloudavenue"
 subcategory: "vDC (Virtual Datacenter)"
 description: |-
-  Provides a data source to read vDC group and reference in other resources.
+  Provides a data source to read vDC group information and reference it in other resources.
 ---

 # cloudavenue_vdc_group (Data Source)

-Provides a data source to read vDC group and reference in other resources.
+Provides a data source to read vDC group information and reference it in other resources.

 ## Example Usage